 Understand the customer’s needs and meet them

 Once you know your customer it becomes easier for you to service them better.
 You can increase your sales by addressing the right desires and needs of the customer.
 Make sure that each time you sell your product you solve a problem for the customer.
 That way you will ensure that you end up with a great reputation and a fairly loyal customer base.

-Sarika is part of the team that started up KarmaCRM.com, an online CRM software.
+Written by Sarika Periwal – part of the team that started up KarmaCRM.com, an online CRM software.
 She specializes in marketing and writes for various online publications.